Blancochuy/MISUserRegistry/README.md

 Also keep track of if the member has paid dues for the year

+Before working, you need to retrieve secrets, can be found by contacting main developer

 To start work run
     pip install -r requirements.txt then should be good to go
+Run from main.py

+Will eventually expand so we can connect to the MIS website